Bryozoa/WSBSTide/README.md

     Original XTide source code date: 1997-08-28
     Last modified 1998-03-25 by Mike Hopper for WXTide32

-    This program uses the harmonic method to compute tide levels.
-    All of the data and constants are read in from the harmonics file.
-    Please refer to README for more information.

     Copyright (C) 1997  David Flater.
     Also starring:  Dale DePriest; Dean Pentcheff; Jeff Dairiki; Mike Hopper.